Lyna555/Sana-Dictionary-/README.md

 ## ✨ Features

-- 📝 Display a list of educational texts with information like title, author, level, and field.
+- 📝 Display a list of arabic books texts.
 - 🔍 Search functionality for both texts and words.
 - 📖 View the list of words associated with each text along with their explanation and usage.
 - 🌗 Toggle between **light and dark** mode.
-- 📶 Check for internet connection and notify the user if offline.
-- ☰ Sidebar drawer with:
-    - Text list navigation.
-    - About section.
-    - Theme toggle switch.

 ---

 ## 📷 Screenshots

-> Add screenshots of your app here after running it on an emulator or real device.

 ---